 In a speech, YouTube’s Chief Business Officer Robert Kyncl talked about how VR was going to dramatically change the mobile viewing experience.
 He parsed the current situation by stating that we currently watch 1.5 hours a day of digital video, compared to five hours daily for TV.
 But he sees digital video surpassing TV within four years, with VR being a huge driver for the shift.

-YouTube, has already made an early bet on 360-degree video because it is the first type of video that actually gives you a better experience on mobile than you can have on desktop or on your TV.
+YouTube, has already made an early bet on 360-degree video because it is the first type of video that actually gives you a better experience on mobile than you can have on a desktop or on your TV.
 And since it’s an open secret that mobile video is exploding, formats that lend themselves to mobile storytelling will grow along with them.
 And virtual reality is the exactly that person.

 Acceptance By the industry